RatanShreshtha/DeepThought/content/posts/extended-shortcodes.md

 [extra]
 toc = true
+comment = true
 +++

-deep-thought theme provides multiple shortcodes on top of built-in ones in Zola.
+Deep Thought theme provides multiple shortcodes on top of built-in ones in Zola.

 <!-- more -->